Purdue-CSUSB/CS-193-F2017/Labs/Lab2/README.md

 - Allows you to continue to use the shell without terminating the process

 ```
-pluma <filename>    # locks up the terminal, when you quit terminal, gedit gets killed.
+gedit <filename>    # locks up the terminal, when you quit terminal, gedit gets killed.

-pluma <filename> &  # terminal is not locked up, pluma is detached, terminal and pluma
+gedit <filename> &  # terminal is not locked up, gedit is detached, terminal and gedit
                    # are not linked in any way
 ```